Baboo Band Baaja: Production

-Rajesh Pinjani was inspired by his mentor Purshottam Jadhav, an IAS officer who supported his cause of making short films on subjects such as no smoking, save the girl child and so on.
-Pinjani was also inspired by the various films shown at Pune International Film Festival (PIFF) and decided to make one of his own.
+Rajesh Pinjani was inspired by the various films shown at Pune International Film Festival (PIFF) and decided to make one of his own.
 Pinjani says, "I was inspired by the various films shown at PIFF and decided to make one of my own.
 A friend suggested that I should make a film on brass bands.
 I was looking for a director for six months, but eventually decided to direct the film myself.
 The film, because of its extensive research, took almost one and a half years to complete.
 Pinjani says, "I stayed in Kamthi near Nagpur for a while to study the lives of bandwallahs.
 My elder brother helped me with newspaper cuttings on the subject."

-Among the lead players, only Milind Shinde is a known name from Marathi cinema.
-Varadkar has done a few TV serials and Marathi films.
-Chabukswar was selected after Pinjani watched his audition videos.